 Where practice varies between the University and another institution the School should ensure that the support provided is at least equivalent to that defined in the Quality Manual although the detail may vary.

-Students should be made aware of the individual arrangements that apply to them and where the precise Quality Manual arrangements will not apply.
+Postgraduate researchers should be made aware of the individual arrangements that apply to them and where the precise Quality Manual arrangements will not apply.

 4. Field or archive-based study away from the University